-Altra Solstice XT has Balanced cushioning technolgy, which offers better alignment, form, and reduced impact.
-It has a High Abrasion EVA midsole with InnerFlex technology designed to deliver soft, responsive, and flexible ride.
+Altra Solstice XT has a Balanced cushioning technology, which offers better alignment, form, and reduced impact.
+It has a High Abrasion EVA midsole with InnerFlex technology designed to deliver a soft, responsive, and flexible ride.
 This shoe has a unique FootShape toe box, which allows your toes to splay naturally and generate power when pushing off.

 This versatile cross trainer can take on a wide variety of gym workouts.
 Some experts consider it as the best all-around training shoe.
 And it has plenty of brave colors to match your athletic outfit.

-Nike Metcon 6 allows you to sprint, jump, push, pull, make quick lateral movements, climb a rope, lift weights, and so on.
-It’s a multi-tasker.
-And Nike says this latest item of the Metcon is the most breathable version yet.
-It has a strong, durable all-mesh upper that can withstand rope climbs and can keep your foot cool and dry even when gym temperature rises.
-This shoe has an 8 mm lift heel insert, which offers a stronger base when you need it.
+Nike Metcon 7 allows you to sprint, jump, push, pull, make quick lateral movements, climb a rope, lift weights, and so on.
+It’s breathable and has a strong, durable all-mesh upper that can withstand rope climbs and can keep your foot cool and dry even when the gym temperature rises.
+This shoe has a 7 mm heel-to-toe drop and is more lightweight than its predecessor.